Ft. Myers Student Puts Family First with Design Degree

 “For me [the choice] was ‘do you want a job that you’ll have to deal with every day or do you want a job that you can look forward to every day?’”
 Sentner says.
 “If you want to look forward to your job you have to work for it, and that means you need to get an education to stand out to employers.”

-This is the story of how Sentner’s choice to pursue her passion at Rasmussen College has paid off.
+This is the story of how Sentner’s choice to pursue her passion at Rasmussen University has paid off.

 Finding what she wants